-- Verbal and non-verbal 'on the spot' praise and reinforcement (e.g. a "well done" or a thumbs up). - Recognition in 'Celebration Assembly' for excellent behaviour, effort or achievement. - A 'WOW' board in each classroom displaying examples from children who have gone 'above and beyond' this could be in their behaviour, effort or outcomes. - The use of the 'dojo' system to earn points for excellent behaviour, effort or achievement. - The reward of extra playtime each week for the class with the most Dojos (upper and lower school). - At the start of each term children will be able to choose an end of term reward from a 'menu' of activities offered by staff.
-Children will need to receive the equivalent of 10 Dojos per week over the term to earn this reward. - Parents are informed of their children's successes in order that they can celebrate their child's successes with them at home.
+- Verbal and non-verbal 'on the spot' praise and reinforcement - Recognition in 'Celebration Assembly' for excellent behaviour, effort or achievement. - A 'WOW' board in each classroom displaying examples from children who have gone 'above and beyond' this could be in their behaviour, effort or outcomes. - The use of the 'dojo' system to earn points for excellent behaviour, effort or achievement. - The reward of extra playtime each week for the class with the most Dojos - Children have an end of term reward offered by staff. - Parents are informed of their children's successes in order that they can celebrate their child's successes with them at home.